 The Tritons have won 22 region titles (most recent in 2018) and eight NWAC championships, the most recent in 2014.
-Sixty-nine players have been drafted out of Edmonds CC, including Don Long in 1981, who is now the hitting coach for the Cincinnati Reds, and Ty Taubenheim, who pitched for the Toronto Blue Jays and Pittsburgh Pirates.
+Sixty-nine players have been drafted out of Edmonds College, including Don Long in 1981, who is now the hitting coach for the Cincinnati Reds, and Ty Taubenheim, who pitched for the Toronto Blue Jays and Pittsburgh Pirates.
 Right-handed pitcher Alec Kisena was drafted in the 16th round by the Detroit Tigers in 2015, and infielder Zach Needham was taken in the 40th round by the Seattle Mariners in June 2017.

 Baseball inducts 2003 championship team

 LYNNWOOD -- The 2003 NWAC Baseball Championship team was inducted into the Triton Baseball of Fame on Saturday, November 9 in Seaview Gym.

 Donnie Marbut, the former Triton skipper who led the 2002 and 2003 squads to titles, introduced the players and spoke about the team.
 Marbut was inducted into the HOF as an individual in 2017.
 Edmonds won 43 games in 2003 and defeated Lower Columbia in extra innings to claim the crown.
 Double-digit players moved on to four-year universities and three players from the group played professional baseball.
 At the time, the 43 wins were an NWAC record for wins in a season.
 It was the seventh year of the event which also features a dinner and silent auction in addition to honoring the alumni and rich tradition of the program.
 All proceeds from the fundraiser go towards the baseball program.